vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 Other times, the thing annoying you may be just a little thing that’s not configurable, but it’s easy enough to *reverse* it.
-For example, if you’re a Perl developer, you might find it annoying that when editing buffers with the `perl` filetype, the `#` comment leader is automatically added when you press "Enter" in insert mode while composing a comment.
+For example, if you’re a Perl developer, you might find it annoying that when editing buffers with the `perl` filetype, the `#` **comment leader** is automatically added when you press "Enter" in insert mode while composing a comment.
 You would rather type (or not type) it yourself, as the `python` filetype does by default.

-You might check the Vim documentation, and find this unwanted behaviour is caused by the `r` flag in the `'formatoptions'` option.
-Since the previous article, now that you know where to look, you start by checking `$VIMRUNTIME/ftplugin/perl.vim`, and sure enough, you find this:
+You might check the Vim documentation, and find this unwanted behaviour is caused by the [`r` flag][ft] in the [`'formatoptions'`][fo] option.
+You then check `$VIMRUNTIME/ftplugin/perl.vim`, and sure enough, you find this line:

     setlocal formatoptions+=crqol

-It doesn’t look like there’s a variable option you can set to fix it, and so you add in a couple of lines to `~/.vim/after/ftplugin/perl.vim` to *correct* the option after loading instead, and you’re done:
+It doesn’t look like there’s a variable option you can set to *prevent* the setting, and so you add in a couple of lines to `~/.vim/after/ftplugin/perl.vim` to *correct* it instead, and you’re done:

     setlocal formatoptions-=r

-Note that you don’t need to add a `b:undo_ftplugin` command here, either; the stock filetype plugin already includes a revert command for `'formatoptions'`, so you can fix this annoying problem with just one line.
-You can do all this without having to touch the main runtime files at all.
+Note that you don’t need to add a [`b:undo_ftplugin`][uf] command here, either;
+the stock filetype plugin already includes a revert command for `'formatoptions'`, so you can fix this annoying problem with just one line.

 ### Blocking unwanted configuration

-Perhaps the filetype plugin or indent plugin for your favourite language is just irredeemably wrong for you.
-For example, suppose you’re annoyed with the stock indenting behaviour for `php`; you find you just can’t predict where you’ll end up on any given new line, and it’s just too frustrating to deal with it.
-Rather than carefully undoing each of its settings, you decide it would be better if all near-1000 lines of `$VIMRUNTIME/indent/php.vim` just didn’t load at all, so you can go back to `'autoindent'` until you can find or write something better.
+Perhaps a filetype plugin or indent plugin for a given language is just irredeemably wrong for you.
+For example, suppose you’re annoyed with the stock indenting behaviour for `php`; you find you just can’t predict where you’ll end up on any given new line, you can’t configure it to make it work the way you want it to, and it’s just too frustrating to deal with it.
+Rather than carefully undoing each of its settings, you decide it would be better if all near-1000 lines of `$VIMRUNTIME/indent/php.vim` just didn’t load at all, so you can go back to plain old [`'autoindent'`][ai] until you can find or write something better.

 Fortunately, at the very beginning of the disliked file, we find a **load